capreolina/rangifer_diary/082/README.md

 On my [vicloc](https://codeberg.org/Victoria/resources) characters, I decided to farm White Valentine Roses at [WKA](https://maplelegends.com/lib/map?id=105090301).
 Although the map is named for its [Wild Kargo](https://maplelegends.com/lib/monster?id=6230100) population (and it is the best map to hunt Wild Kargos, in my opinion), its [Cold Eye](https://maplelegends.com/lib/monster?id=4230100) population is notable for being very dense and quick to respawn.
 Because Cold Eyes drop White Valentine Roses, and because WKA generally gives pretty good EPH to endgame viclockers, it seemed like the right place to farm.
 However, it was probably around about &ap;5(!) or so hours of grinding WKA before I found my first white rose.
 Thankfully, the second one didn’t come _too_ much later, but still.
 I was starting to really lose faith that Cold Eyes even dropped roses at all… By the end of it, I had a full 5/5 set of Wild Kargo cards (the most difficult set in Victoria Island, in my opinion (not counting [Ergoth](https://maplelegends.com/lib/monster?id=9300028))), and around &ap;600 or so [Wild Kargo Eye](https://maplelegends.com/lib/etc?id=4000027)s.

-Outland, I benefitted from having a few roses left over from last year’s V-day event.
+Outland, I benefited from having a few roses left over from last year’s V-day event.
 Nevertheless, I went on a rosehunting crusade on my [darksterity knight](https://oddjobs.codeberg.page/guides/introduction-to-odd-jobs/#dex-warrior) **rusa**, turning it into an opportunity to do some card-hunting at the same time.
 As you can see in the image above, I went and did the [Straw Target Dummy](https://maplelegends.com/lib/monster?id=5120503) set (and got a yellow rose or two along the way), the [Krip](https://maplelegends.com/lib/monster?id=3000006) and [Mask Fish](https://maplelegends.com/lib/monster?id=3230104) sets (and got a red rose or two along the way), the [Jr. Lioner](https://maplelegends.com/lib/monster?id=3210201) set (and got a yellow rose along the way), the [Red Kentaurus](https://maplelegends.com/lib/monster?id=8140102) set (and got no roses along the way…), and the [Reinforced Mithril Mutae](https://maplelegends.com/lib/monster?id=5110300) set (and also got no roses along the way…).
 Once the game decided to stop giving me roses entirely, I gave up.

 </details>